Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsubsection{TESS 2}

-TESS 2~\cite{tae2025tess} is a dLLM that is not only large-scale but also instruction-following and general-purpose.
-The training recipe for TESS 2 is a culmination of ideas from prior works: it starts by adapting a powerful AR base model via continued pretraining on the diffusion objective, and then applies thorough instruction-tuning to that adapted model.
-Tess 2 starts from using some of the strongest available AR LLMs as the starting point and performs adaptation similar to DiffuLLaMA \cite{gong2024scaling}.
-By doing so, TESS 2 inherits a high-quality knowledge base and linguistic capability from the AR model, which is critical---the study also finds that both the adaptation procedure and the choice of base model are crucial for a good dLLM.
-After adapting the base model to a diffusion one, an instruction-tuning process is conducted.
-This step helps the model to follow a wide range of natural language instructions, similar to how ChatGPT or InstructGPT \cite{ouyang2022training} are trained, thus making TESS 2 adept at answering user queries, explaining reasoning, etc.
+TESS 2~\cite{tae2025tess} is another dLLM that is not only large-scale but also instruction-following and general-purpose.
+The training recipe for TESS 2 is a culmination of ideas from prior works, such as AR initialization~\cite{gong2024scaling} and reward guidance~\cite{mahabadi2023tess}.
+TESS 2 starts by adapting a powerful AR base model via continued pretraining on the diffusion objective, and then applies thorough instruction-tuning to that adapted model.
+TESS 2 finds that both the adaptation procedure and the choice of base model are crucial for a good dLLM.
+For reward guidance, TESS 2 shows that the choice of reward model exhibits some robustness.